Max Fried: 2022: All Star and Gold Glove Award

 Fried was named to his second straight Opening Day start in 2022.
 Fried's salary for the 2022 season was set at $6.85 million via arbitration.
-He was named to the 2022 Major League Baseball All-Star Game roster at midseason.
+He was named to the 2022 Major League Baseball All-Star Game roster.

-For the season, Fried was 14-7 with a 2.48 ERA (3rd in the NL), in 30 starts in which he pitched 185.1 innings with 170 strikeouts.
+For the season, Fried was 14–7 with a 2.48 ERA (third in the NL; 10th-lowest in Atlanta franchise history), in 30 starts in which he pitched 185.1 innings with 170 strikeouts.
 He gave up the lowest percentage of hard-hit balls in the NL (24.5%) and had the lowest barrel-percentage against (4.0%), was 2nd in fewest walks/9 innings (1.55), 3rd in strikeouts/walk (5.31) and fewest home runs/9 innings (0.58), 4th in ground ball percentage (51.2%), and tied for 5th in highest LOB (78.2%).
-His curveball had the highest vertical movement of those of all NL pitchers, the exit velocity of balls hit against him (86.2 mph) was the third-lowest in the NL, and batters swung at his pitches outside the strike zone 36.8% of the time, the fourth-highest rate in the NL.
+His curveball had the most vertical movement among NL pitchers, the exit velocity of balls hit against him (86.2 mph) was the third-lowest in the NL, and batters swung at his pitches outside the strike zone 36.8% of the time, the fourth-highest rate in the NL.

-In the four seasons from 2019 to 2022, he had the lowest barrel-percentage against (4.6%) of all major league pitchers, and his 52 wins were second in the major leagues only to the 56 wins of pitcher Gerrit Cole.
-On defense, opponents have become hesitant to run on him.
-Since his major league debut in 2017, his 23 pickoffs lead major league baseball, with him having picked the runner off in 14.29% of his career pickoff attempts, a much higher percentage than the major league average of 1.6%.
+In the four seasons from 2019 to 2022, he had the lowest barrel-percentage against (4.6%) of all major league pitchers, meaning he limited hard contact likely to result in extra base hits, and his 52 wins were second in the major leagues to Gerrit Cole's 56 wins.
+On defense, opponents became hesitant to run on him.
+Since his major league debut in 2017, his 23 pickoffs led the majors, with him having picked the runner off in 14.29% of his career pickoff attempts, a much higher percentage than the league average of 1.6%.

 Fried was named the 2022 NL Gold Glove Award winner at pitcher, his third straight Gold Glove Award.
 He became the first Braves pitcher since Greg Maddux to win three straight Gold Glove Awards.
 The only other pitchers who have won the award three times in a row have been Harvey Haddix, Bobby Shantz, Bob Gibson, Phil Niekro, and Zack Greinke.
 Fried finished second in the voting for the 2022 NL Cy Young Award.
 It was the second time in three years he finished in the top five in Cy Young Award voting, as he had finished fifth in 2020.
 At the end of the 2022 season, Fried was selected to his third consecutive All-MLB team.

 2023

-Fried's 2023 season salary of $13.5 million was again determined by the arbitration process.